 - Develop recommendations on how FMCSA can initiate and build a Beyond Compliance program that ensures progressive growth while minimizing Agency resources.

-- Provide FMCSA with recommendations for methods of monitoring the program and estimates of costs for operating such a program.
+- Provide FMCSA with recommendations for methods of monitoring the program and estimated costs for operating such a program.